cybervitor/fast-git/README.md

 # Fast-GIT

-A suite of fast, custom bash utilities designed to seamlessly bridge your local Git workflow with GitLab issue tracking.
+This tool is designed for development teams self-hosting GitLab who want advanced agile tracking without paying for GitLab Premium or Ultimate.

+Standard GitLab Free only offers "open" or "closed" issue states, which makes tracking in-progress work difficult. `fast-git` fixes this by using your Git repository as the source of truth:
+* **Ongoing Work ("In Progress"):** Represented strictly by open remote branches with a ticket.
+* **Dev Backburner ("To Do"):** Tickets assigned to a specific developer, but without an active branch.
+* **Team Backlog ("Unassigned"):** Unassigned tickets that the team still needs to tackle.

-Built for speed and trunk-based development, these tools eliminate the friction of creating tickets, syncing branches, and checking team status without ever leaving the terminal.
+Built for speed and trunk-based development, these tools eliminate the friction of leaving the terminal to create tickets, syncing branches, and checking team status.
+That's the maneger's job, not the dev's job.

----

 ## Prerequisites & Setup